Why is diesel better than gas?

 The EIA pins the answer on three main causes: Diesel demand has grown, transitioning to lower-sulfur diesels has impacted fuel production costs, and the federal excise tax for on-highway diesel sits at 24.3 cents per gallon while it’s only 6 cents on gasoline.

-Why is diesel so expensive in the UK?
+Why is diesel fuel more expensive than gasoline?

 What Happens when you put Diesel in a Gas Vehicle?
 Since diesel fuel is thicker and denser than gasoline, the fuel pump will struggle to move the diesel/gasoline mixture through the system.
 Also, the diesel will not be able to easily pass through the fuel filter.
 Instead, it will clog up the fuel filter.